Skip to content

 A Review of Jennifer Grotz’s Window Left Open

-This review first appeared on Fourth & Sycamore. oh Lord I’ll make a broken music or I’ll die… – from “The Snow Apples” In her new collection Window… Read more “A Review of Jennifer Grotz’s Window Left Open”
+oh Lord I’ll make a broken music or I’ll die… – from “The Snow Apples” In her new collection Window Left Open Jennifer Grotz explores the relationship between… Read more “A Review of Jennifer Grotz’s Window Left Open”

 A Review of Abandoned Homeland by Jeff Gundy

-This review first appeared on Fourth & Sycamore.
-Ohio poet Jeff Gundy’s Abandoned Homeland is a collection of simple poems that feel rooted in their midwestern state of origin.… Read more “A Review of Abandoned Homeland by Jeff Gundy”
+Ohio poet Jeff Gundy’s Abandoned Homeland is a collection of simple poems that feel rooted in their midwestern state of origin.
+These poems are of this place, a state… Read more “A Review of Abandoned Homeland by Jeff Gundy”

 A Review of Melinda Palacio’s How Fire Is a Story, Waiting